 - The building of turn-taking, sharing, and teamwork skills

 - Creation of positive relationships with peers and adults

 - Enhancement of motor skills

 - Enjoyable leisure activities through music

 What does an Art Therapist do?

 Emotional issues and challenges may not be easy for children to talk about, especially when there are deep-rooted emotional issues in play.
-A question & answer type of format counselling can be daunting and intimidating for a child, especially when they have to try and explain themselves with their already limited vocabulary.
+A question & answer type of format counseling can be daunting and intimidating for a child, especially when they have to try and explain themselves with their already limited vocabulary.

-Art therapy, a form of counselling, can provide children with an easier way to express themselves since children are more naturally artistic and creative.
+Art therapy, a form of counseling, can provide children with an easier way to express themselves since children are more naturally artistic and creative.
 A young child is likely to be more comfortable expressing himself with some crayons and markers than expressing emotions and feelings through words.

 Through art therapy, children can help bring these suppressed emotions to the surface so that the art therapist can then focus on healing the child’s issues.